gmc-code/PC-Microbit-Extension/docs/introduction/introduction.rst

 Microbit software using micropython:
 ------------------------------------------

+| The standard online **micropython** editor: https://python.microbit.org/v/3.
+| THis is the most up to date editor.

 | Comparison of microbit programming options:
 | The **Mu** editor for laptops, https://codewith.mu/en/tutorials/1.1/microbit, is the first choice for coding on the microbit.
-| The standard online **micropython** editor: https://python.microbit.org/v/2 is an online editor consistent with Mu editor.
-| The beta version is at: https://python.microbit.org/v/beta

 | **Thonny** for laptops, can be downloaded from https://thonny.org/.
 See: https://core-electronics.com.au/tutorials/how-to-program-a-microbit-using-thonny.html for setting up the microbit to use Thonny.

 | **Edublocks**, https://app.edublocks.org/#MicroBit, is an online editor with both blocky code and micropython consistent with Mu editor, and can display the block code and micropython code side by side.

 ----